bellxwu/Py_Xen_SCLC/.github/ISSUE_TEMPLATE/analysis_question.md

 ---
-name: "Analysis Question"
+Title: "Analysis Question"
-about: "A question or hypothesis to explore in future analyses"
+Description: "A question or hypothesis to explore in future analyses"
-title: "[ANALYSIS] "
-labels: ["analysis", "question"]
-assignees: []
 ---

 ### 1. **Research Question**